joj-macho/joj-macho.github.io/tutorials/python/python-definitions-and-concepts.md

 >>>
 {% endhighlight %}

-#### User-Defined Constants

-In various fields like physics, engineering, finance, and statistics, constants play a crucial role in calculations.
-In Python, you can define your own constants using uppercase letters to distinguish them from regular variables.

-{% highlight python %}
-SPEED_OF_LIGHT = 299_792_458  # m/s
-PLANCK_CONSTANT = 6.62607015 * 10**(-34)  # J·s
-GRAVITATIONAL_CONSTANT = 9.81 # m/s^2
-BOLTZMANN_CONSTANT = 1.380649 * 10**(-23) # J/K
-INTEREST_RATE = 0.05
-DOLLAR_SYMBOL = '$'
-MEAN_VALUE = 10
-STANDARD_DEVIATION = 2.5
-{% endhighlight %}
+These constants from the `math` module are useful for various mathematical calculations.

-## Python Comments <hr>
+## Python Comments and Docstrings

-Comments are invaluable for documenting and explaining your code.
-They provide insights into the purpose, functionality, and logic of your program.
-In Python, comments begin with the hash sign, `#`, character and continue until the end of the line.
-While the computer ignores comments during program execution, they greatly assist human readers in understanding and maintaining the code.
+---

+Python is renowned for its code readability, yet to enhance collaboration and self-reminder, you'll need comments and docstrings.
+Comments, initiated with `#`, annotate code for human understanding, while docstrings, triple-quoted strings at the beginning of modules, functions, classes, or methods, serve as documentation.

+### Comments

+Comments explain code, provide insights, and can be single-line, inline, or multi-line.

-### Single-Line Comments
+#### Single-Line Comments

 Single-line comments start with the `#` character and provide brief explanations or notes about the code.
 They are useful for adding context and enhancing code comprehension.

 {% highlight python %}
 # This is a single-line comment
-x = 42  # This is an end-of-line comment
+x = 42
 {% endhighlight %}

+Single-line comments summarize the following code.

+{% highlight python %}
+# Check if x is greater than 10
+if x > 10:
+    print('x is greater than 10')
+{% endhighlight %}

+#### Inline Comments

+Inline comments are at the end of a statement, adding clarifications.
+Use sparingly and maintain a separation of at least two spaces.

+{% highlight python %}
+x = speed_of_light  # speed_of_light in m/s
+{% endhighlight %}

-### Multi-Line Comments
+#### Multi-Line Comments

+Comments that span multiple lines are known as multiline comments or block comments.
+Python does not have an official syntax for multiline comments.
+One way to handle them is to treat them as a series of single-line comments beginning with hash marks, as follows:

+{% highlight python %}
+# This is a multiline comment.
+# It spans multiple lines.
+# Useful for longer explanations or documentation.
+{% endhighlight %}

-Multi-line comments, created using triple quotes (''' or """), allow for longer explanations or documentation.
+Alternatively, multi-line comments can be created using triple quotes (`'''` or `"""`) to allow for longer explanations or documentation.
 They are useful for providing more extensive context and detailed information about the code.

 {% highlight python %}
 '''